 This is a follow up story for ProjectionHub.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 My name is Adam Hoeksema and I am the Co-Founder and CEO of ProjectionHub.
 We help entrepreneurs create financial projections to raise capital from investors, lenders, or simply for internal business planning.